Frequently Asked Questions

 What are my payment options for the whole course?

-As the program is set out in skill sets and courses, you only have to pay for each skill set as you book each course.
+As the program is set out in courses, you only have to pay for each course as you book.

 Are there any pre-requisite qualifications or experience to this Certificate?